jakesoule/jakesoule/README.md

 ### Hi there 👋

 Hi, I'm Jake.
 I am a recent graduate from Carleton University with a degree in Computer Mathematics!
+I have also just re-enrolled, as a third-year standing student, in a Computer Science Bachelor's program at Carleton.

 I am a full stack engineer with experience in C, C++, Java, JS, HTML/CSS and Python!